billchenxi/billchenxi.github.io/_posts/2016-3-30-math-in DL.md

 categories: [Deep Learning]
 ---

-I have been always wonder what is exactly neural network (NN) is.
+I have been always wonder what is exactly the neural network (NN) is.
 To simplify in one sentence, it's the collection of machine learnings represented in a network structure, and the neural part is just for fancy.

-So far, I have find out deep learning (DL) and NN are almost equivalent.
+So far, I have found out deep learning (DL) and NN are almost equivalent.